-Qualification title(s) NCFE CACHE Level 3 Diploma in Childcare and Education (Early Years Educator) Qualification reference number(s) 601/4000/8 Summary of changes V1.0 - 22.02.21 The new version number is to reflect 2021 updated template layout to include further information on alternative arrangements for awarding in 2020/21.
-Previous version title AT 60139997 60140008EYE_Childcare & Education V2.
+Qualification title(s) NCFE CACHE Technical Level 3 Diploma in Childcare and Education (Early Years Educator) Qualification reference number(s) 601/8437/1 Summary of changes V3.0 - 26.04.21- 'Adaptation Overview' section updated to provide details about how Centres can transfer their learners onto the 'knowledge only' version/s of the EYE/EYP qualification/s and claim certificates.
+V2.0 - 24.03.21 - Updated to provide additional information on the use of teacher assessed grades for internally and externally assessed components and the 'knowledge only' option.
+V1.0 - 22.02.21 The new version number is to reflect 2021 updated template layout to include further information on alternative arrangements for awarding in 2020/21.
+Previous version title AT 60184371 Tech Level L3 Dip Childcare & Education V4.
 Qualification Purpose This qualification prepares learners to become Early Years Educators, enabling them to work with children from birth to 5 years and gain knowledge of children aged 5 to 7 years.
 Upon achievement of this qualification learners will be able to enter the workforce as Early Years Educators or access Higher Education.
-In response to the Department for Education and National College for Teaching and Leadership Policy, More Great Childcare, we have built this qualification to meet the criteria required for those wishing to become Early Years Educators.
-As leading care sector specialists, we have surpassed the minimum requirements set out in the Full and Relevant Criteria to develop a qualification which reflects the priorities of practitioners and employers to meet the needs of young children.
+In response to the Department for Education and National College for Teaching and Leadership Policy, More Great Childcare, we have developed this qualification to meet the criteria required for those wishing to become Early Years Educators.
+We have also incorporated the design criteria for the 16-19 Performance Tables.
+This qualification is approved for the 16-19 Performance Tables.
+Adaptation Overview This qualification is licensed to practice and meets the Department for Education's Early Years Educator (EYE) criteria.
+Centres must ensure they use the ' Risk-rated approach to DfE EYE criteria guidance ' that can be found on the qualification's webpage on Qual Hub.
+This should be used in conjunction with the ' Adaptation to the Professional Practice Portfolio, unit 16' that can also be found on Qual Hub.
+This document highlights the EYE criteria contained within the unit which must continue to be achieved within the agreed permitted adaptations outlined in the risk-rated approach.